 Frameworks: Front-End vs Back-End

-Though there are several well-known web frameworks to choose from but are not all suitable for every project or every aspect of development.
+Though there are several well-known web frameworks to choose from, they are not all suitable for every project or every aspect of development.

 Some frameworks are front-end or client-side frameworks.
-These handle the part of the website the user sees and interacts with, like text, graphics, animations, buttons, and navigation tools.
+These handle the parts of the website the user sees and interacts with, like text, graphics, animations, buttons, and navigation tools.

 Other frameworks are back-end or server-side frameworks.
 These deal with how a website functions in the background, like connecting with the server and handling data.